thingsinjars/jQuery-Scoped-CSS-plugin/README.md

+# DEPRECATED

+*This project is no longer maintained.
+If there's anything useful here, feel free to take it.*

 jQuery Scoped CSS plugin
 ========================
 This adds support for the scoped attribute to limit a block of style declarations to a specific area of the HTML.
 You can also use @import and media filters in scoped blocks.